Skip to content

 Repository Management⚓︎

-• repo add - Add submodule to config
+• add - Add submodule to config

-• repo rm - Remove submodule from config
+• rm - Remove submodule from config

 Remote Operations⚓︎